fontclubbelgica/fontclubbelgica.xyz/faq.md

   Licenses are tailored to specific circumstances and cannot be transferred or used for other purposes.
   However, we provide license upgrades to adjust parameters post-purchase.
-Since we don’t track your data, we have to do this manually, contact us at licensing@fontclubbelgica.xyz and we will get you sorted asap.
+Since we don’t track your data, we have to do this manually, contact us at {% include mail a="licensing" %} and we will get you sorted asap.

   ### Can I upgrade my license?

   Yes, for example if you bought one weight and you want to upgrade to the full family, you only pay the difference.
 But since we believe in a free internet, we will have to make you a manual payment link.
-Contact us at licensing@fontclubbelgica.xyz so we can get you sorted asap.
+Contact us at {% include mail a="licensing" %} so we can get you sorted asap.

 * ## E.U.L.A.